 These By-laws govern the organization and activities of Sustainable Ballard.

 The principal address of SB shall be 2442 NW Market St. PMB 286, Seattle, WA 98107.
-The directors may change this address as appropriate.
+The directors may change this address or operate offices at other locations as appropriate.

 SB will operate primarily in the Ballard neighborhood of Seattle, but will maintain contact with individuals and organizations throughout the world who are committed to similar sustainability goals.

 The Board of Directors (“Board”) shall have the authority to determine the qualifications for non-voting, contributing members.
 Contributing members shall not have voting rights.
 Current qualifications to become a Sustainable Ballard contributing member shall be specified in the Operations Manual and on the Sustainable Ballard website.

 Directors, members, project leads, participants and outreach efforts should reflect at least the diversity percentage of the most current census. (e.g. In 2019, There were 12.8% BIPOC [Black, Indigenous, People of Color] neighbors in zip codes 98107 & 98117).
 Sustainable Ballard will make every effort to choose timing, location and communication tools that encourage engagement and allow for full participation of BIPOC, people of all sexual/gender expressions, and people with disabilities.

 3.1 General Powers